 “I never thought we would be at the Ronald McDonald House for any reason because my children were born [without health issues],” Billie explains.
 “I have told my story so many times just to tell people how well it worked out for us.”

 After Billie and Ryan’s experience at RMHCA, Billie took every opportunity to give back to the House.
-She created a walkathon event through her church, raising money through exercise and fitness activities.
+She created a walkathon event through her church, the People of God Community Church, raising money through exercise and fitness activities.
 Billie gives all the money made through registration fees and fundraising challenges back to RMHCA.
 Members who attend the walkathon get to participate in a walk for charity, Zumba, and enjoy healthy food and drink options.
 Last year, Billie’s walkaton raised $1,142.50 for RMHCA.

 Billie explains that the walkathon is a great way for people to come together and support RMHCA.
 Billie says some people who attend the event have been directly impacted by the organization and others simply come to support the mission.
 The event encourages people to take care of themselves, exercise, and support local charities.
 Billie’s church has held two walkathons since she and Ryan have stayed in the hospital, and plan to continue.

 “Leaving was a bittersweet situation,” Billie explains, “because we didn’t want to leave the House, but we did because Ryan was finally well.”